quirozfm/Air-Toxin-Cancer-vs-Demographics-Analysis/README.md

 ### Cluster Means

+The cluster means table shows the mean values of each variable per group or cluster.
+It's generated from a clustering algorithm like K-means.
+This analysis can help identify patterns or groups within your data.
+For instance, group 1 has the highest mean 'MINORPCT' and a positive mean 'tot_can', suggesting that this group of areas is characterized by a higher proportion of minority population and a higher incidence of cancer.

 ![KNN Plot](Images/KNN%20plot.png)

 | Group | tot_can   | MINORPCT  | LOWINCPCT | LESSHSPCT | LINGISOPCT | UNDER5PCT | OVER64PCT |